sampsyo/cs6120/content/blog/2019-09-25-vril-vector-bril/index.md

 :-------------------------:|:-------------------------:
 <img src="array_scalar_nv.png" style="width: 100%"> | <img src="array_vector_nv.png" style="width: 100%">

-As underscored in the code inspection, array initialization overhead is sizable which requires many lines of code.
-However, scalar arrays allow concise representation of the computation albeit with an overhead in dynamic instructions.
-Using vector operations in arrays reduces these dynamic instructions by reducing the number of loop iterations (reflected as less hop counts), i.e. doing more computations with one instruction.

 Conclusion
 --------------------------------------
 We have extended bril to support array types.
 We have added two new operations to move data in and out of the arrays so that we can emulate data movements between an array and what it would be a scalar register.
 We have also extended bril to support vector operations of two types: configuration and arithmetic.
 Configuration operations allow programs to modify a vector state and arithmetic operations perform operations on array arguments.

 The goal of this exercise was to understand how much an IR needs to change in order to express data-parallel operations.
 For that, we extended bril to be able to express vector operations and to compare their potential against a traditional scalar set of operations.
 For that we wrote a benchmark for vector-vector add (vvadd), which adds the elements of two arrays and stores their results into a third array in two versions: a scalar code and a vector code.
 The end goal is to verify that the CFG generated is very similar for both codes: it should contain the same number of basic blocks (BB).
 However, the vector code hops on the BB involved in the `for-loop` statement *vector length* times less than the scalar code.

-* We'd like to acknowledge Tuan Ta, for continuous support with ideas and suggestions, and Adrian Sampson, for providing insightful comments to improve.

 [cs6120]: @/_index.md